 Shipping and Returns

-Order within 14 Hours 56 mins with Scheduled Delivery.
-If you place an order within this time, We will ship on Monday, Nov 10 2025.
-This delivery time is calculated by DHL & Fedex.
+Order within 6 Hours 57 mins with Scheduled Delivery.
+If you place an order within this time, We will ship Monday, Jan 19 2026.
+This delivery time is calculated by DHL and FedEx.
 You can check the exact delivery date on checkout page.

-Order within 14 Hours 56 mins with Scheduled Delivery.
-If you place an order within this time, We will ship on Monday, Nov 10 2025.
-This delivery time is calculated by DHL & Fedex.
+Order within 6 Hours 57 mins with Scheduled Delivery.
+If you place an order within this time, We will ship Monday, Jan 19 2026.
+This delivery time is calculated by DHL and FedEx.
 You can check the exact delivery date on checkout page.

 Buyer Protection